amercader/MapFish-Print-IIS/README.txt

 		-	The temporary directory that will use the service to store the generated files.
 Please note that the user running the application on IIS must have full access to this directory (i.e. write and delete files).
-If commented, the application will try to use the default OS temporary directory (the one returned by gettempdir())
+If commented out in the printer.ini file, the application will try to use the default OS temporary directory (the one	returned by gettempdir())

-	6. Create a virtual directory on IIS, and add the PyISAPIe DLL as a Wildcard Script Map.
+	6. Create a virtual directory in IIS, and add the PyISAPIe DLL as a Wildcard Script Map.

 	7. Restart ISS and visit the following URL: